What is a Cardiovascular Technologist or Technician?

-Example of Cardiovascular Technologist or Technician Job Conduct tests on pulmonary or cardiovascular systems of patients for diagnostic purposes.
+Cardiovascular Technologist or Technician Job Description Conduct tests on pulmonary or cardiovascular systems of patients for diagnostic purposes.
 May conduct or assist in electrocardiograms, cardiac catheterizations, pulmonary functions, lung capacity, and similar tests.
 Includes vascular technologists.

-Daily Life Of a Cardiovascular Technologist or Technician
+List of Cardiovascular Technologist or Technician Job Duties

 - Check, test, and maintain cardiology equipment, making minor repairs when necessary, to ensure proper operation.